-The Belchertown Historical Association (BHA) was founded in 1903.
-The organization is managed by a Board of Trustees, elected each Spring at the Association’s Annual meeting.
+The organization was founded in 1903 and is managed by a Board of Trustees, elected each Spring at the Association’s Annual meeting.
 The town of Belchertown has a long and rich history – a story worth learning about today and of preserving for generations to come.

 The Belchertown Historical Association